drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/12  8:41_ The spirit is willing, but the flesh just laughs.

 _01/12  8:34_ Glassman at https://blog.mattglassman.net/you-can-just-do-things/ claims you can just do things, praising high personal agency as key to success.
 I agree with Winston Churchill, Success is going from failure to failure without loss of confidence.
 And I support trial and errror.
 And fucking around and finding out.
 My take: By intention, action follows intention as night follows day, but in actuality intention follows action as day night.
 Thread to mastodon.sdf.org status 115864141349409437